DataDog/documentation/content/en/tracing/guide/inferred-service-opt-in.md

 - Sensitive data scans
 - Monitors, dashboards, or notebooks

-... that target similar service names, update those items to use the global default service tag (`service:<DD_SERVICE>`) instead.
+And these target similar service names, update those items to use the global default service tag (`service:<DD_SERVICE>`) instead.

 ## Further reading